julienlargetpiet/dmenu_all/README.md

 ## Requirements

+        - python3

-        - pip install playsound
+        - pip install playsound (to get sound effect)

-        - betterlockscreen (optional)
+        - betterlockscreen (screenlocker and optional)

+        - scrot (to be able to take screenshots)

 ## Install